Brazilian

 - Interpreter Notes

 - Interpreters should be aware of regional dialects and cultural nuances.
-Sensitivity to cultural context is important in communication.
+Sensitivity to cultural context is important.

 - Documentation Traditions